Mink80/Minks7daysMods/Minks_ModChallenge/README.md

 A 7 Days to Die Mod written in C# for the dedicated server of version A17(.x).

 ## What does it do
 This Mod allows you to challenge another player on a pvp server.
 The other player gets notified and can accept the challenge.
-3 Minutes later, you get the distance and relative location to each other in a ticker (i.e. "321m north-west") until one of you dies.
+Three minutes later, the challenge starts and both of you get the distance and relative location to each other in a ticker (i.e. "321m north-west") until one of you dies.

 ## Why?
 I made the experience, that on PvP servers people build their homes somewhere hidden.
 Most likely underground.
 Understandable, to be not seen is the best way to not get base raided.
 But you are still for a reason on a PvP server.
 And have no option for some quick PvP fun.